adminion/off-the-record/README.md

     $ ./gen-key-signed-cert.sh

-which will prompt you for certificate pertinents, then create (if it doesn't exist) `.ssl/` with `otrd-cert.pem` and `otrd-key.pem` inside.
+which will prompt you for certificate pertinents (which don't matter in dev), then create (if it doesn't exist) `.ssl/` with `otrd-cert.pem` and `otrd-key.pem` inside.

 You may optionally provide a string to be prepended their names: